 WHAT’S ON THE TEST?

-Here are two resources that give you a deeper dive into what’s on each of the tests and how they are structured.
+Here is a resource that will give you a deeper dive into what’s on each of the tests and how they are structured.

 CHARACTER SKILLS SNAPSHOT